bangnoise/ofxHapPlayer/README.md

 Credits and License
 -------------------

-ofxHapPlayer was written by [Tom Butterworth](http://kriss.cx/tom), April 2013, supported by [Igloo Vision](http://www.igloovision.com/) and James Sheridan.
+ofxHapPlayer was written by [Tom Butterworth](http://kriss.cx/tom), initially in April 2013, supported by [Igloo Vision](http://www.igloovision.com/) and James Sheridan.
+Since then it has been supported by [Vidvox](http://vidvox.net/).
 It is released under a [FreeBSD License](http://github.com/bangnoise/ofxHapPlayer/blob/master/LICENSE).